needle-tools/shadergraph-markdown/Readme.md

 - _Changing keyword property entries does not refresh the Enum dropdown in the inspector_
   This is a Unity bug fixed in 2020.3.18f1+ and 2021.1.18f1+.
 [Case 1176077](https://issuetracker.unity3d.com/product/unity/issues/guid/1176077)
   Workaround: reimport any script (Rightclick > Reimport) to trigger a domain reload.
 - _Vector fields don't show animation state (blue/red overlay)_
   This is a Unity bug fixed in 2021.2.0b1+.
 [Case 1333416](https://issuetracker.unity3d.com/product/unity/issues/guid/1333416)
 - _Conditionally excluded properties can't be inline properties_
   The condition will be ignored inside an inlined property.
 Don't inline them if you want them to use the condition.
 - _Built-In ShaderGraph shaders (2021.2+) don't use custom shader GUIs_
+  This is a Unity bug fixed in 2022.2.0a8.
+[Case 1380485](https://issuetracker.unity3d.com/product/unity/issues/guid/1380485)
+- _Texture and Vector properties don't support tooltips_ [Case 1421274]()
   This is a Unity bug.
-[Case 1380485](https://issuetracker.unity3d.com/product/unity/issues/guid/1380485)
+A workaround is included to make tooltips work on these property types nonetheless.

 ## Contact
 <b>[needle — tools for unity](https://needle.tools)</b> •